bdfoster/nomatic-logging/README.md

 I do strive for 100% code coverage since this is a very small library.
 I would ask for the same when submitting a PR.
 If you need help with writing tests, ping me and I will either write them for you (if it's small enough) or give you guidance on how to do so.

+## Future Plans
+* Make usable in both Node.js and the browser
+* Add more default transports, including:
+  - HTTP (sending log entries via JSON or text to a remote server)
+  - File (with log-rotate capabilities)
+* Improve test cases, remove clutter, etc. to build even more confidence in the project

 ## Contributing / Support
 Please note that this software is in the early stages of development, but is in production use in several of my